 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a hardcover edition that was published by Minotaur Books on October 29, 2009 and has 369 pages.
+historical mystery that was published by Minotaur Books on October 29, 2009 and has 369 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Valley of the Shadow, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood, The Second Death

 Twentieth in the Sister Fidelma historical mystery series set in 7th century Ireland and revolving around a religious woman who happens to hold a law degree.
 This particular story takes place in 670 A.D. in what we now know as present-day Brittany.